AnyLog-co/documentation/alerts and monitoring.md

 ## Types of alerts and monitoring

 Ther repeatable commands can consider the status of a node or values of data in a database and trigger the following:
-* An update of a database table - the table can be a log table which is being monitored or a summary/rollup table that represents accumulative state of the data.
+* An update of a database table - the table can be a log table, or a summary/rollup table that represents accumulative state of the data.
-* A message to a user - messages can be in the form of an email on an SMS.
+* A message to a user - messages can be in the form of an emails on SMS messages.
 The messaging commands are detailed [below](#sending-messages).

 ### Adding tasks to the scheduler

+A task is represented by a command or a script with scheduling instructions.

 Usage:
 <pre>
-schedule [options] command [command to execute]
+schedule [options] command [command/script to execute]
 </pre>
 The command ***schedule**** declares a scheduled task that is placed in the scheduler.
 If the scheduler is active, the command will be repeatably executed according to the time specified in the options.